satyaprakash-web/satyaprakash-web/README.md

 <p align="left">Hello!
 I am a full-stack web developer with excellent C++ knowledge and a solid understanding of data structures.
 I have expertise developing online apps using a variety of technologies, such as HTML, CSS, JavaScript, React, Node.js, Express.js, and MongoDB.
 I've worked on the front-end and back-end of online projects, and I'm comfortable with databases, APIs, and third-party libraries.
 In addition to my web development expertise, I also have advanced C++ programming knowledge, which allows me to create effective and optimal algorithms for online apps.
-In addition, I have a basic understanding of data structures, which helps me build scalable and effective solutions.</p> <br/>
+In addition, I have a basic understanding of data structures, which helps me build scalable and effective solutions.</p>

+How to reach me : satyaprakash1684@gmail.com
 <h1> My Projects </h1>
 <table>
   <tr>